Priming (psychology): Semantic priming

+Subliminal priming

+Subliminal priming occurs when the processing of a visible target is facilitated by the prior presentation of an identical or related prime that remains below the threshold of conscious awareness.
+This effect is frequently induced in experimental settings through visual masking, a technique where a stimulus is rendered invisible by presenting other masking stimuli in close spatial and temporal proximity.
+Research indicates that subliminal priming can influence behavior and brain activity across visual, semantic, and even motor levels.
+For instance, subliminally extracting the meaning of words has been demonstrated across various word categories, and masked stimuli can bias motor responses, cue task switching, and modulate motivation.

+Despite its robust effects on specialized processors, subliminal priming has three main physiological and cognitive limits.
+First, the priming effect rapidly decreases as processing depth increases, meaning that nonconscious stimuli have only minimal influence on higher cognitive functions or complex decision-making, such as performing multiple arbitrary mathematical operations.
+Second, the effects of a subliminal prime are strictly time-limited and typically cease to be detectable after 500 milliseconds.
+Finally, subliminal priming generally fails to produce flexible, long-lasting modifications in executive control, meaning that strategic adaptations usually require conscious awareness of the stimuli.

 Associative priming

 In associative priming, the target is a word that has a high probability of appearing with the prime, and is "associated" with it but not necessarily related in semantic features.
 The word dog is an associative prime for cat, since the words are closely associated and frequently appear together (in phrases like "raining cats and dogs").
 A similar effect is known as context priming.
 Context priming works by using a context to speed up processing for stimuli that are likely to occur in that context.
 A useful application of this effect is reading written text.
 The grammar and vocabulary of the sentence provide contextual clues for words that will occur later in the sentence.
 These later words are processed more quickly than if they had been read alone, and the effect is greater for more difficult or uncommon words.

 Response priming

 In the psychology of visual perception and motor control, the term response priming denotes a special form of visuomotor priming effect.
 The distinctive feature of response priming is that prime and target are presented in quick succession (typically, less than 100 milliseconds apart) and are coupled to identical or alternative motor responses.
 When a speeded motor response is performed to classify the target stimulus, a prime immediately preceding the target can thus induce response conflicts when assigned to a different response as the target.
 These response conflicts have observable effects on motor behavior, leading to priming effects, e.g., in response times and error rates.
 A special property of response priming is its independence from visual awareness of the prime: For example, response priming effects can increase under conditions where visual awareness of the prime is decreasing.